 Drowning and Swimming Pool Accident Lawyers in South Carolina

-South Carolina’s mild climate, and coastal nature offer an abundance of recreational opportunities.
+South Carolina’s mild climate and coastal nature offer an abundance of recreational opportunities.
 No matter how many precautions are taken, water-related accidents can and do occur.
-The South Carolina drowning accident attorneys at the Strom Law Firm, L.L.C., will advocate on behalf of victims of drowning.
+The South Carolina drowning accident lawyers at the Strom Law Firm, L.L.C., will advocate on behalf of victims of drowning.
 If your loved one drowned as a result of someone else’s negligent actions, you may be entitled to compensation.
 We stand ready to help you fight for fair compensation for your injuries.

 Whether you or a loved one has been injured or even killed as a result of a:

 - accidental drowning,

 - inadequate warnings,